vchrizz/ER-wizard-WireGuard/README.md

 - Displays public key in wizard with option to show it as QRcode
 - Easy configuration of wg0 interface (does not touch/modify/save any existing wg1-wg999 interfaces)
 - Display latest handshake for each configured peer
+- Generate configuration for peers and display it as QRcode (config also shown in browser console for copy&paste)

 ## Installation
 To install the wizard in EdgeOS: